 name: armory/s3copy description: Copies S3 files to different locations manifestVersion: plugins/v1 version: 1.2.3 options: s3: username: user password: pass resources: orca: - https://stage-plugin-test.s3-us-west-2.amazonaws.com/stage-plugin-0.0.1-SNAPSHOT.jar deck: - https://stage-plugin-test.s3-us-west-2.amazonaws.com/stage-plugin-ui-0.0.1-SNAPSHOT.js

-To enable plugins for Spinnaker run the following command
+To enable plugins for your Spinnaker deployment run the following command:

 hal plugins enable

-This will enable plugins to be loaded if the individual plugin(s) are enabled.
+This enables plugins to be loaded if the individual plugin(s) are enabled.

---enabled is to automatically enable the plugin.
-Plugins by default are disabled, unless the
+--enabled flag automatically enables the plugin.
+Plugins, by default, are disabled, unless the

 --enabled flag is passed when adding the plugin.

-If Spinnaker is deployed to Kubernetes, Halyard has to enable Spinnaker to download the plugin resources.
-To do that, run the following command to enable plugin downloading:
+If Spinnaker is deployed to Kubernetes, you must configure Spinnaker to download the plugin resources.
+To enable plugin downloads, run the following command:

 hal plugins enable-downloading

-If Spinnaker is deployed to something else besides Kubernetes, plugin resources will have to be manually added to the correct locations.
+If Spinnaker is deployed to something besides Kubernetes, plugin resources need to be added to the correct locations.

-hal plugins edit command is where we recommend to start.
-Add the plugin name that needs to be modified to the command and then the manifest location can be modified.
+hal plugins edit command command.
+Add the plugin name that needs to be modified to the command.

 Listing All Plugins Configured